Racism in association football: South Africa

 During the 20th century until 1991, South Africa had segregation policies and segregated football leagues in which the South Africans designated "black" race were not allowed to play in the Football Association of South Africa.
 During the mid-1950s attempts by mainly South African blacks to integrate the sport were stifled by FASA.
 In 1961 the FASA was suspended by the International Federation of Association Football for not complying with desegregation policies.
 During 1963 the ban was briefly lifted until it was reinstated in 1964 and remained in place for 28 years.
 In 1973 the South African games were held, and attempts by the South African government to keep the games segregated and the teams racially determined and confined led to the International Federation of Association Football to pull its support from the event.
 They were drawn in due to the promise of it being a multiracial event, but upon discovering that the teams were racially determined and the sports events themselves had segregated attendance, FIFA backed out.
 The South African Football Association (SAFA) was formed in December 1991 right before the end of Apartheid on South Africa, and has no racial requirements for play and entry.

 Tunisia

 Following the defeat of Tunisia's national football team to Equatorial Guinea in the 2015 African Cup of Nations, at least twelve attacks were reported to have occurred in the capital and the southern city of Sfax.
 Some of these attacks were even against darker skinned Tunisians due to their resemblance to the sub-Saharan country.
 This was extended to social media through posts which focused on enslaving blacks and letting them be killed by Boko Haram, a radical group.

-In September 2022, during a friendly match between Brazil and Tunisia in Paris, Brazilian striker Richarlison had bananas thrown at him by fans.